Health System Pharmacy Administration and Leadership Residency

 - PGY2: Every fourth weekend

-- Rick Couldry, vice president of pharmacy and ancillary services
+- Rick Couldry, vice president of pharmacy and health professions

 - Samaneh Wilkinson, senior director of ambulatory pharmacy services